 The Treado Medal

 This medal was established in 1989 as a memorial to Professor Paul A. Treado.
-It is given to a graduating senior in recognition of excellence in physics coursework, research, and valuable service to the department.
+The medal is awarded to a graduating senior in recognition of excellence in physics coursework, research, and valuable service to the department.

 The Bernard M. Wagner Medal

-Founded in 1969 by an anonymous alumnus of the class of 1939, and his wife, in honor of the recipient of the Alumni Association’s William Gaston Award for Education (1969) and Professor of English in the College from 1931 to 1972, the medal is awarded annually for excellence in writing in any genre except drama (i.e., fiction, nonfiction and poetry).
-The competition is open to all full-time first-year students, sophomores and juniors in the College.
-One copy of entries for the contest, signed by the student, should be submitted to the English Office by April 25th of each year.
-Faculty-sponsored work by students is particularly invited.
+This medal was established in 1969 by an anonymous alumnus of the class of 1939 and his wife, in honor of Bernard M. Wagner, the recipient of the Alumni Association’s William Gaston Award for Education (1969) and Professor of English in the College from 1931 to 1972.
+The medal is awarded annually for excellence in writing in any genre except drama, including fiction, nonfiction, and poetry.
+The competition is open to all full-time first-year students, sophomores, and juniors in the College.

 The Outstanding Senior Award in Women’s and Gender Studies

-This award honors the student majoring or minoring in Women’s and Gender Studies who is considered by his or her peers and teachers to have demonstrated superior performance in course work, service to women in an outside the University, and intellectual leadership.
+This award honors the student majoring or minoring in Women’s and Gender Studies who is considered by their peers and teachers to have demonstrated superior performance in course work, service to women in an outside the University, and intellectual leadership.

 The Edward B. Bunn Award for Faculty Excellence

-In 1967 the Student Council established an award to honor Father Bunn for his years of devotion and service to Georgetown University as President and Chancellor.
-The award is annually presented to a member of the College Faculty who, in the estimation of the senior class and the student Council, is admired and respected by all students for his or her service to Georgetown and students in the lecture hall and on the campus.
+In 1967 the Student Council established an award to honor the Rev. Edward B. Bunn, S.J. for his years of devotion and service to Georgetown University as President and Chancellor.
+The award is annually presented to a member of the College Faculty who, in the estimation of the senior class and the student Council, is admired and respected by all students for their service to Georgetown and students in the lecture hall and on the campus.